 - Explore Typical Contract Types Used in Construction.

-- Discover how to Delve into ASC 606 – Revenue from Contracts with Customers.
+- Discover and delve into ASC 606 – Revenue from Contracts with Customers.

-- Identify How to Measure Completion and Calculate Revenue Earned based on Completion.
+- Identify and learn How to Measure Completion and Calculate Revenue Earned based on Completion.

 - Explore the Basics of Contract Assets and Contract Liabilities.